What is the Difference between Subcontractors and Independent Contractors

-A contractor is responsible for performing the contract which means the carrying out of the entire project.
+A contractor is responsible for performing the contract, which means carrying out the entire project.
 Subs help a contractor to do it.
-They report to the contractor about undertaken operations on the sites and the deadlines met or failed.
-Nevertheless, the area of responsibility when it comes to subcontractors is quite limited.
+They report to the contractor about undertaken site operations and the deadlines met or failed.
+Nevertheless, the area of responsibility for subcontractors is quite limited.

 - The contractor is ultimately responsible to the client.

-- When subs are responsible to the contractor, but not directly to the client, the independent contractor has responsibilities to all the parties of the signed contract (the customer, the GC, etc.).
+- When subs are responsible to the contractor but not to the client, the independent contractor has responsibilities to all the parties of the signed contract (the customer, the GC, etc.).

 To sum up, the most significant difference between subs and independent contractors is the area of their responsibilities.
-Additionally, the more complicated legal background has those construction market players who would like to run their business independently.
-The subs can perform successfully in the niche with limited responsibilities but rights too.
+The subs can perform successfully in the niche with limited obligations and rights.
+Additionally, the more complicated legal background involves those construction market players who want to run their businesses independently.